suredone/qdone/README.md

 ```

 The SQS API call to extend this timeout (`ChangeMessageVisibility`) is called
 at the halfway point before the message becomes visible again.
-The tiemout
+The timeout
 doubles in length every subsequent call, but never exceeding `--kill-after`.

 ## Production Logging